Euphorbiaceae - Spurges

 Named for: Euphorbus, Greek physician to King Juba II of Mauretania (ca. 50 BC- 19 AD)

-Many species have a milky sap containing latex and irritant toxins including diterpene esters, alkaloids, glycosides, and ricin-type protein toxins, depending on the species.
-The latex should be washed off the skin without delay and eye contamination avoided at all costs.
+Many Euphorbias have a milky sap that contains latex and irritating toxins including diterpene esters, alkaloids, glycosides, and ricin-type protein toxins, depending on the species.
+The sap should be washed off the skin without delay and eye contamination avoided at all costs.
 When taking cuttings latex can be stopped from bleeding by dipping the cut surface in water which coagulates the latex.
-Some species bleed latex easily and it is advisable to spray plants with water after moving them to stop this.
+Some succulent Euphorbias bleed latex easily and it is advisable to spray plants with water from a hand sprayer after moving them to stop this.

 Cultivation: Most succulent Euphorbias require warmth and full to partial sun.
 Watering should be very sparing during the winter, especially for caudiciform species unless they can be kept warm and in growth.
 A very gritty compost suits most species, especially caudiciforms and those with fleshy roots.
 However, succulent Euphorbias, especially those with leaves, appreciate a dose of high nitrogen fertiliser at the start of their growing season.
 At other times a balanced fertiliser is suitable.